StevenMHernandez/ESP32-CSI-Tool/passive/README.md

 The easiest way to evaluate this sub-project is to flash three ESP32s.
 One with active_ap, one with active_sta and finally one with this passive sub-project.

-To use run `make flash monitor` from a terminal.
+To use run `idf.py flash monitor` from a terminal.